Henanigala Raja Maha Viharaya – Dehiattakandiya – හේනානිගල රජමහා විහාරය – දෙහිඅත්තකන්ඩිය

 Loading...

-Over 24 ancient rock inscriptions have been found scattered around the 40 acre reserve and a drip ledged cave over 95 feet long has been discovered in the recent past.
+Over 24 ancient rock inscriptions have been found scattered around the 40-acre reserve and a drip ledged cave over 95 feet long has been discovered in the recent past.

 Out of the vast amount of ruins in the Henanigala Raja Maha Viharaya, the most intriguing is the two Balustrades ( Korawak gala) at the entrance to the image house.
 These Balustrades with the features of a Makara ( Dragon) is almost 5 feet tall making them probably the tallest Korawakgala in the country.

 The moonstone to the image house too belongs to the early Anuradhapura era with only a row of elephants at the outer ring.
 The moonstone is damaged and is in pieces today.
-Sadly most of the statues and Stupa has been destroyed by the treasure hunters and priceless valuables plundered.
+Sadly most of the statues and Stupa have been destroyed by the treasure hunters and priceless valuables plundered.

 Photos curtsey of Dr. Ashan Geeganage